hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 ## Signing keys

 **`app.windows.timestamping-server`** URL of a cryptographic timestamping server (often called a timestamping authority or TSA).
 These are usually run by certificate authorities.
-Defaults to using DigiCert because their timestamping server is fast and well run, but you can use any TSA that is trusted by Windows.
+Defaults to using Certum because their timestamping server is fast and well run, but you can use any TSA that is trusted by Windows.
+The URL must start with `http://` because the TSA protocol doesn't use SSL.

 **`app.windows.sign`** Boolean, controls whether to sign the Windows EXE/DLL/package files or not.
 If false then you can't produce an MSIX file.
 Defaults to the value of `${app.sign}` (which is true).